Descriptive Statistics: Complete Guide to Summarizing and Understanding Data with Python

 Negative skewness, or left skew, describes distributions with long left tails, where most values cluster at the high end and a few low values pull the mean below the median.
 This pattern appears less frequently but can occur in data like test scores on easy exams, where most students score high but a few struggle.

-As a rough guideline, skewness values between -0.5 and 0.5 suggest approximate symmetry, values between 0.5 and 1.0 (or -1.0 and -0.5) indicate moderate skewness, and values beyond 1.0 (or below -1.0) suggest high skewness.
+As a general guide, skewness values between -0.5 and 0.5 suggest approximate symmetry, values between 0.5 and 1.0 (or -1.0 and -0.5) indicate moderate skewness, and values beyond 1.0 (or below -1.0) suggest high skewness.
 However, these thresholds are not strict rules and should be interpreted in context with the specific application.

 Kurtosis